murisco11/murisco11/README.md

-<h2 align="left">Hi 👋!
+<h2 align="center">Hi 👋!
 My name is Maurício, and I'm a Software Engineering student at UFRN, with a technical background in IT and a focus on Industrial Automation at IMD - UFRN.</h2>

 ###